Ritsu-Okazaki/IA/Forms/Documentation/Crit_C_Development.md

 ## List of techniques used:
 1. Fixed width encoding to store cue data
 2. Class for parsing cue data and nested dictionary for fixed width formatting specs
-3. Recursive function for exporting/importing cue data with tree traversal
+3. Recursive traverse used for exporting cue data with tree
 ## 1. Fixed width formatting to store cue data
 To meet Success Criteria 2, allowing users to edit or add cue information and store them, and Success Criteria 5, allowing users to save or call the cues that they or others have created, I decided to create a standardized storage format in the database.
 At first, I had the option to create a column for each of the variables in the cue information in the relational database, which would look like below. <br>
 ![image](https://github.com/user-attachments/assets/62045649-8169-4a21-a757-8f91d93fe980) <br>